StuartIanNaylor/MagicMirror-Install-Guide-Raspberry-0-to-3/Make things Plymouth pretty/README.md

 To finalise run sudo raspi-config once more just to make sure Choose spashscreen at boot and also console autologin and reboot.

+PS if you have a black border around your screen you need to sudo raspi-config avanced options and turn off overscan.